wzdlc1996/HugoSource/content/Artic/dataScience/RNNChatGPT/index.md

 Some interesting facts about Transformer

 1. Residual connection and LayerNorm are used to make training easier.
 2. Feed-forward NN is to serve the nonlinearity.
-Note Attention does nothing but linear transformation to $V$.
+Note Attention does nothing but linear transformation to $V$ .
 3. The masked attention is used in decoder to ensure we cannot peak at the future.
 4. Though Transformer's attention is optimized (no need for serial generating), it still cost $\mathcal{O}(T^2)$ time to handle the sequence.